Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Incongruity Analysis

-Exp 1.
+Furthermore, most research typically provides high-level examples to demonstrate how modalities may be misaligned.
+For instance, in a video clip from MUStaRD for sarcasm detection, a positive sentence, ``You're right, the party is fantastic,'' is presented with a facial expression of ``eye-rolling up'' and drawn-out syllables on the word ``fantastic'' \citep{Wu2021}.
+However, no evidence has been presented to illustrate how different modalities may mismatch at the latent level.
+Therefore, we perform an analysis using heatmaps to reveal how crossmodal attention highlights mismatched latent information.
+We conduct the following experiments on CMU-MOSEI:

+\textbf{Exp 1}.
 Investigates how source modality enhances target modality via crossmodal attention.
-We use the example of $V\rightarrow T$ (text attended by vision). \textit{Next, we hope to see how the combination of two modalities affects the third collectively.}
+We use the example of $V\rightarrow T$ (text attended by vision).
+Next, we hope to see how the combination of two modalities affects the third collectively:

-Exp 2.
+\textbf{Exp 2}.
 Investigates how the salient parts of the target modality are represented by self-attention with and without the combination of source modalities.
-We use the example of $(A+V)\rightarrow T$ (text attended by cross-attention-fused audio-vision). \textit{Further, we would like to know how different source modalities affect the target individually.}
+We use the example of $(A+V)\rightarrow T$ (text attended by crossmodal attention-fused audio-vision).
+Further, we would like to know how different source modalities affect the target individually:

-Exp 3.
+\textbf{Exp 3}.
 Investigates how the salient parts of the target modality are represented by crossmodal attention when using different source modalities.
 We use the examples of $V\rightarrow T$ (text attended by vision) and $A\rightarrow T$ (text attended by audio).

 The experimental setup is shown in Table~\ref{setup}, and the visualization is shown in Figure~\ref{exp1}, ~\ref{exp2}, and ~\ref{exp3}.